First Impression Enneagram Guide: Decode Anyone in 60 Seconds

 Greet them warmly with authentic enthusiasm.
 Make good eye contact, smile, and show interest in them as a person before diving into business.
 Small thoughtful gestures (like remembering their coffee preference) make a strong impression.

-Questions That Make Type 2s Light Up
+Questions That Create Instant Connection with Type 2s

 The Type 2 Worldview (Relationship Radar Always On)